 This course explores two fundamental aspects of the sounds of human

-Class sessions will consist of lectures, phonetic practice, and discussion of phonological data sets.
-Course grades will be based on assignments, a midterm exam, and a term project.
+Class sessions will consist of lectures, phonetic practice, and interactive discussions of phonological data sets.